Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Surgery is the primary treatment for brain cancer.
+Surgery is the primary treatment for a brain tumor.
 You had a procedure called craniotomy.
 This is the surgical opening of the skull.
 Your doctor needed to do this to perform brain surgery.
 Recovery after a craniotomy varies, depending on the purpose of the procedure.
 Talk to your doctor or nurse about what to do at home following surgery.
 They may recommend the following:

 Increase your activity gradually.